 Choice #3: Do nothing until option expiration.
 If the option is OTM it will expire worthless.
 Basically you keep all the money you got at the start for selling this option and you don’t have to come through on your promise.
 If the option expires ITM, it will be assigned by your broker…in other words your obligation in the call or put option will now come true.
 For example, if you had a Short put option that expired ITM, you will be forced to buy stock at the strike of the put option.

 Our free options webinars get into the specifics of options strategies and how you can use them to your benefit.
+Whether you're looking for a conservative options strategy, or one with higher risk and reward, our webinars will give you the information you need to get started.
 Reserve your spot in a webinar today.

 An example of a Call option: